Main menu:

 Q. But isn’t the SUPADIVERTA system still a wet system?

 A. Yes, but there is no vertical riser and the water is transferred at greater velocity which self cleans the pipes.
 We also advise fitting drain valves to the horizontal pipe work.
-The water lost when draining pipes is much less than when draining 100 mm PVC pipe or the much thinner walled 2 mm (and not recommended) 90 mm PVC pipe.
+The water lost when draining pipes is much less than when draining 100 mm PVC pipe or the much thinner walled (and not recommended) 90 mm PVC pipe.

 Q. Got a question?